-Under the described conditions, we found that the photocatalytic efficiency of MB+ towards the activation of Pt(IV) complexes followed the order NADH > NaAsc > GSH (Figure 2, Figure S6a and S6b).
-NADH was capable of generating the Pt(II) drugs in the dark as well, although at a slow rate (14-25%).
-Conversely, red light prompted the full conversion of the Pt substrates within 30 min of irradiation.
-GSH was the least active donor inducing no formation of cisplatin or oxaliplatin in the dark, and < 10% conversion for 1 upon 1 h of red-light exposure.
+Under the described conditions, we found that the photocatalytic efficiency of MB+ towards the activation of Pt(IV) complexes followed the order NADH > NaAsc > GSH (Figure 2, Figure S8a and S8b).
+NADH was capable of generating the Pt(II) drugs in the dark as well, although at a slow rate.
+Conversely, exposure to red light facilitated the rapid conversion of the Pt substrates, achieving approximately 85% conversion within 30 minutes of irradiation.
+GSH was the least active donor inducing no formation of cisplatin or oxaliplatin in the dark, and ~16% conversion for 1 upon 1 h of red-light exposure.
 GSH did not activate 2 in the experimental timeframe, likely because of the higher thermodynamic stability of this metal complex.
-These findings are in agreement with work from the 80's by Alexander and Kelner who reported that MB+ oxidized GSH 12 times slower than for NADH, with 1 and 2 reaching full conversion within 24 h.
-Instead, photoirradiation prompted ~46% conversion was instead observed for 2 upon 1 h of red-light exposure.
+These findings agree with work from the 80's by Alexander and Kelner who reported that MB+ oxidized GSH 12 times slower compared to NADPH.30 In the case of NaAsc, prodrug activation in the dark is slower than for NADH, with 1 and 2 reaching full conversion within 24 h.
+Instead, photoirradiation prompted ~46% conversion of the Pt(IV) complexes after 30 min and 69% after 1 h in the case of 1.
+Only 13% conversion was instead observed for 2 upon 1 h of red-light exposure.

-Additionally, we conducted catalysis experiments with varying concentrations of MB+ (1-100 μ M, Figure S6c) in the presence of NADH (2 mM) and 1 (500 μ M).
+Additionally, we conducted catalysis experiments with varying concentrations of MB^+ (1-100 μ M, Figure S8c) in the presence of NADH (2 mM) and 1 (500 μ M).
 The results revealed turnover numbers and frequencies, reaching 40 and 0.42 min-1, respectively, at catalyst loadings of 10% and 25%.
 Notably, the former value was achieved after 60 minutes of red-light irradiation, while the latter occurred after 20 minutes, corresponding to approximately 40% substrate conversion.

-Figure 2. (a) Catalytic reduction of 1 and 2 to cisplatin and oxaliplatin, respectively, promoted by MB+ in the presence of electron donors (NADH, GSH, and NaAsc); (b) 1H NMR spectra (selected region) showing the reaction progression for 1 and 2 in the dark and upon light irradiation.
-Reaction conditions: 500 μ M 1 or 2, 2 mM electron donor, 25 μ M MB+ in PBS/D2O (9:1, 10 mM, pH = 7.4); $\lambda{exc} = 650$ nm (0.1 mW·cm-2).
-1H-NMR signal labelling: • Pt- OCOCH2CH2CO2H; • Pt-OCOCH2CH2CO2H; • free HO2CCH2CH2CO2H.
+Figure 2. (a) Catalytic reduction of 1 and 2 to cisplatin and oxaliplatin, respectively, promoted by MB+ in the presence of electron donors (NADH, GSH, and NaAsc); (b) 1 H NMR spectra (selected region) showing the reaction progression for 1 and 2 in the dark and upon light irradiation.
+Reaction conditions: 500 μM 1 or 2, 2 mM electron donor, 25 μM MB+ in PBS/D2O (9:1, 10 mM, pH = 7.4); $\lambda{\rm exc}$ = 650 nm (0.1 mW·cm-2).
+1 H-NMR signal labelling: • Pt-OCOCH2CH2CO2H; • Pt-OCOCH2CH2CO2H; • free HO2CCH2CO2H.

-195Pt NMR of photoirradiated samples confirmed that catalysis in the presence of NADH and NaAsc delivered the expected Pt(II) anticancer drugs as previously observed for flavin catalysts,^{29,31} but not necessarily for other photoactivation modalities (Figure S7).32 We performed also experiments with glucose as an electron donor since its capacity to reduce MB+ has been extensively demonstrated, for example in the so-called "blue bottle" experiment.33 Nevertheless, we found no conversion of the Pt substrates at pH 7.4, but only at highly basic pH values (Figure S8).
+195Pt NMR of photoirradiated samples confirmed that catalysis in the presence of NADH and NaAsc delivered the expected Pt(II) anticancer drugs as previously observed for flavin catalysts, ^{29,31} but not necessarily for other photoactivation modalities (Figure S9).
+32 We also performed experiments with glucose as an electron donor since its capacity to reduce MB+ has been extensively demonstrated, for example in the so-called "blue bottle" experiment.33 Nevertheless, we found no conversion of the Pt substrates at pH 7.4, but only at highly basic pH values (Figure S10).